freyamade/fresh/README.md

 # freyama.de
-The personal website that I'm definitely going to actually maintain this time... >.>
+The personal website that I'm definitely going to actually maintain this time... >.> Currently staticly built with HTML, I could change this to use a jekyll theme but I don't know if I'll bother

-## Plans
-- Gridsome has support for markdown and loading files through GraphQL so I can selfhost a blog part
-- Just a simple homepage describing myself and then other pages detailing projects etc

 ## Roadmap
 - [x] Navigation
-- [ ] Design
+- [x] Design (sorta)
-    - [ ] Desktop
+    - [x] Desktop
-    - [ ] Mobile
+    - [x] Mobile
-- [ ] Homepage
+- [x] Homepage
 - [ ] Default layout for other pages
 - [ ] Music (gotta make a new soundcloud again oh boy)
 - [ ] Blog